Roadhouse Vegan Breakfast Hash

 This is a savory Vegan Breakfast Hash that will keep you from ever missing traditional hash again.
 Roadhouse hash is so versatile and hearty, it is a great dish for breakfast, lunch, or dinner!

-This recipe reminds me a lot of tofu breakfast scramble but it’s way more loaded.
+This veggie-packed breakfast hash reminds me a lot of tofu breakfast scramble but it’s way more loaded.
 Normally, I just add onions, peppers, and spinach to my tofu scramble, but this breakfast hash is piled high with beans, tofu, bulgur, and veggies which makes it even more flavorful and hearty.

 How to make vegan hash